Graeme Souness: Liverpool

 Souness had major heart surgery in April 1992.
 A controversy arose after the FA Cup semi-final against Portsmouth, which Liverpool needed a replay and penalties to win.
 In the event of a victory for Liverpool, an interview was due to be published in the Sun, a British tabloid, with Souness celebrating the win and his own successful surgery.
 The photograph which accompanied the interview was of Souness, in his hospital ward, kissing his girlfriend with joy at his own recovery and his team's win.
 The interview was due to go in alongside the match report on 14 April 1992, but the late end to the game meant the deadline for publication was missed and the report, with interview and photograph, went in on 15 April instead – the third anniversary of the Hillsborough disaster.
-Liverpool fans reacted with fury after seeing the interview was conducted with The Sun, a newspaper which had been reviled and widely shunned on Merseyside following its false reporting on the disaster.
+Many Liverpool fans reacted with fury after seeing the interview was conducted with The Sun, a newspaper which had been reviled and widely shunned on Merseyside following its false reporting on the disaster.
 Souness himself had restricted Liverpool players from talking to The Sun.
-Although he apologised at the time, Souness has since said that he probably should have resigned there and then.
-There were continued calls from fans for Souness to resign or be sacked.
+Although he apologised at the time, Souness has since said that he probably should have resigned at that point.
+There were continued calls from many fans for Souness to resign or be sacked.
 Souness attended the 1992 FA Cup Final, which Liverpool won 2–0 against Sunderland, against the advice of his doctors.

 1992–93 was an even more frustrating season for Souness.
 Just after the start of the season, he sold Dean Saunders to Aston Villa.
 While Saunders was a key player in Villa's near-successful title challenge, his successor Paul Stewart proved to be a huge disappointment, scoring just one league goal from 32 appearances over the next two seasons, struggling with injuries as well as inconsistent form.
-Top scorer Ian Rush was having a difficult time getting goals, and Liverpool spent most of the season in the bottom half of the table.
+Top scorer Ian Rush was having a difficult time scoring goals, and Liverpool spent much of the season in the bottom half of the table.
 They entered March still only in 15th place, but an excellent final quarter of the season, in which Rush scored 11 Premier League goals, saw them finish sixth.
-This time there was no success in any of the cup competitions, meaning that there would be no European action for Liverpool in the 1993–94 season.
-Aside the six seasons when Liverpool were banned from European competitions, this was the first time since 1963 that Liverpool had failed to qualify for Europe.
+This time there was no success in any of the cup competitions, meaning that there would be no European competition for Liverpool in the 1993–94 season.
+Aside from the six seasons when Liverpool were banned from European competitions, this was the first time since 1963 that Liverpool had failed to qualify for Europe.